garyhsu123/Employee-Directory/README.md

 </ol>

 ## What do you think is the weakest part of your project?
-I haven't created a way to remove the employees' photos for an employee who isn't on the employee directory anymore.
+I haven't created a way to remove the employees' photos for an employee who isn't on the employee directory.
 Therefore, the unused photos in the local directory will increase over time.

 > My current solution I think of is storing the name of employees in the cache.
 If there is an employee's name which doesn't exist in the employee directory got from the server, remove his/her photos in the local directory.